 Preheat the oven to 400 degrees F.

-In a large bowl, combine the flour, baking powder, baking soda, and sugar, and add a generous amount of fresh nutmeg.
+In a large bowl, combine the flour, leaven, bicarbonate of soda, and sugar, and add a generous amount of fresh nutmeg.
 Set aside.

-Take a liquid measuring cup, and measure 1/4 cup milk.
-Then add freshly squeezed orange juice to the milk until the liquid reaches the 2/3 cup mark.
-Add melted butter and the egg, and beat to combine.
+Take a liquid cup, and measure 1/4 cup milk.
+Then add freshly squeezed fruit juice to the milk until the liquid reaches the 2/3 cup mark.
+Add melted butter and therefore the egg, and beat to mix.

 Pour the liquid mixture into the bowl of dry ingredients, and stir until the ingredients are just combined but lumpy.

-Fold in the cranberries and chocolate chips, if using.
+Fold within the cranberries and chocolate chips, if using.

 Divide the batter among 12 muffin cups.

 In a small bowl, combine the sugar and cinnamon.
 Sprinkle over the tops of the muffins.
-Bake for 10 to 15 minutes, or until golden brown.
+Bake for 10 to fifteen minutes, or until golden brown.